 Overview

-Students can specialise in history of gender and sexuality, media history, contemporary British history, or pursue a general programme of study instead.
+Students at the History programme from University of Lincoln can specialise in the history of gender and sexuality, media history, global history, early modern or contemporary British history, or pursue a general programme of study instead.
 Through cumulative research, students can develop the relevant skills and an enhanced capacity for informed citizenship, critical thinking, and simple awareness.

-The skills and knowledge acquired from studying history are valued by many professions.
-This History programme at University of Lincoln aims to develop the advanced knowledge and expert research skills valued in both the public and private sectors.
+- The skills and knowledge acquired from studying history are valued by many professions.
+This programme aims to develop the advanced knowledge and expert research skills valued in both the public and private sectors.

 Courses include:

-- Sex and Science in the Western World, 1800-present
+- Sex and Science in the Western World, 1800 to the presen

 Duration